Salesflare/hapi-plugin-mysql/README.md

 # hapi-plugin-mysql [![Build Status](https://travis-ci.org/Salesflare/hapi-plugin-mysql.svg?branch=master)](https://travis-ci.org/Salesflare/hapi-plugin-mysql)
-Hapi plugin for MySQL
+> Hapi plugin for MySQL

 ## What
-Attaches a connection to every request.
+Attaches a MySQL connection from a pool to every request.
-Can also automaticly start a transaction.
-With the `useTransactions` property.

 ## How
 ```javascript